-3. On June 6, 1944, the Screaming Eagles became the first Allied soldiers to set foot into occupied France in the Cotentin Peninsula, according to the Army.
-The division played a major role during D-Day operations by clearing a path for the 4th Infantry Division to land on Utah Beach and eventually linked the Utah and Omaha beachheads and liberated the city of Carentan.
+On June 6, 1944, the Screaming Eagles became some of the first Allied soldiers to set foot into occupied France in the Cotentin Peninsula, according to the Army.
+The division played a major role during D-Day operations by clearing a path for the 4th Infantry Division to land on Utah Beach, and eventually linked the Utah and Omaha beachheads and liberated the city of Carentan.

-4. In September 1957, President Dwight D. Eisenhower sent elements of the 101st Airborne Division to safeguard the Little Rock Nine, a group of African-American students trying to attend classes at Little Rock Central High School in Little Rock, Ark.
+In September 1957, President Dwight D. Eisenhower sent elements of the 101st Airborne Division to safeguard the Little Rock Nine, a group of Black students trying to attend classes at Little Rock Central High School in Little Rock, Arkansas.

-5. From the U.S. Army: “During the Vietnam War, the 3rd Battalion, 187th Infantry Regiment, 3rd Brigade Combat Team, 101st Airborne Division, was known as a “nomad unit,” and its soldiers were routinely placed in enemy hot spots to engage the highly-trained, entrenched forces of the North Vietnamese Army.
-This hazardous charge would lead the Rakkasans into the treacherous A Shau Valley May 10, 1969, to remove enemy forces from Dong Ap Bia Mountain, or “Hill 937,” during Operation Apache Snow.
+From the U.S. Army: “During the Vietnam War, the 3rd Battalion, 187th Infantry Regiment, 3rd Brigade Combat Team, 101st Airborne Division, was known as a “nomad unit,” and its soldiers were routinely placed in enemy hot spots to engage the highly-trained, entrenched forces of the North Vietnamese Army.
+This hazardous charge would lead the Rakkasans - the nickname of members of the 187th - into the treacherous A Shau Valley May 10, 1969, to remove enemy forces from Dong Ap Bia Mountain, or “Hill 937,” during Operation Apache Snow.

-“A 12-day ground-battle ensued, with three 101st Infantry battalions and South Vietnamese soldiers forging up the hill against mortar attacks, rocket-propelled grenades and small-arms fire.
-The grueling fight ended with more than 500 enemy troops eliminated and capture of the mountain.
-It was also a hard-earned victory, leaving more than 300 U.S. Soldiers wounded, another 72 killed in action.
+“A 12-day ground battle ensued, with three 101st Infantry battalions and South Vietnamese soldiers forging up the hill against mortar attacks, rocket-propelled grenades and small-arms fire.
+The grueling fight ended with more than 500 enemy troops eliminated and the capture of the mountain.
+It was also a hard-earned victory, leaving more than 300 U.S. soldiers wounded, and another 72 killed in action.
 Of that number, 39 Rakkasans lost their lives.
 Countless casualties and injuries led the troops to dub Dong Ap Bia ‘Hamburger Hill.’”